hgaedke/iradio_angular/README.md

 * Click one of the radio station buttons and listen to the music.
 * To adjust the radio stations to use and the background colors, edit "c:\iradio_angular\iradio\src\app\shared\app-radio-stations.ts" and rebuild.

-## Use the local music playback in addition
+## Use the local music playback in addition (feature still in development)
 In addition to the previous steps:
 * Copy MP3 music files of your choice to the music folder, where each music file needs to be located in an album directory, e.g.
 `c:\iradio_js\music\my_album\my_music.mp3`
 You can have multiple files per album and multiple albums as well.
 * Start the media server by going to the media_server subdirectory and running
         `node app.js "c:/iradio_js/music" videoDir`
 where "c:/iradio_js/music" is used as global music directory in this example.
 Just ignore the "videoDir" parameter; it's just a placeholder for future development.
 However, it must be any non-empty string.
 * Open "http://localhost:8080" in your local browser.
 * Click on the flash button in the left toolbar to show your music albums.
 Click on an album to enter it and to play the music inside.

+### Known problems
+* No scrolling yet (will come soon).

-# How-to for Rasbian (no local music support yet; will come soon)
+# How-to for Rasbian
 This assumes that you have a Raspberry PI with Rasbian OS and a touch screen attached, and that you use username "pi".

 ## Install, run
-* Make sure you have npm installed.
+* Make sure you have NodeJS >= v18 and npm installed.
 * Make sure you have a webserver installed.
-E.g. use http-server (use version 13 to prevent incompatibilities with certain npm versions):
+You can e.g. use http-server (use version 13 to prevent incompatibilities with certain npm versions):
         `npm install --global http-server@13`
 * Clone and build the repository on a desktop machine as described above for Windows.
 We assume here you have afterwards copied the built contents of folder "c:\iradio_angular\dist\iradio\browser" to "/home/pi/Desktop/iradio_angular".
 * Use your webserver to serve "/home/pi/Desktop/iradio_angular"; in case of http-server: